 Throughout his music career, the singer has never been afraid to test different styles and flavors of music.
 He frequently seeks ways to push the boundaries and remind the world of his talent.

 West’s conduct outside of music has frequently been the center of controversy.
 Despite this, the music industry must credit West for the creative rap genius he has proven himself to be.

 Nickelodeon gave us another gift in the 2010s in the form of Ariana Grande.

 From a young age, Grande knew she wanted to release R&B music.
 She displayed her love of singing and performing in numerous musicals.
 In 2009, she began her acting career in a children’s show on the Nickelodeon network.

 With her foot in the door of fame, Grande knew this was her moment.
-She began recording music, and her career as a vocalist took off.
-Grande has an impressive vocal range, enough to bring a tear to anyone’s eye.
+She began recording music, and her career as a vocalist took off with hits like “Problem” and “Bang Bang” showing off her impressive vocal range.

-Grande’s six studio albums are a testament to her intuition as a songwriter and vocalist.
+Grande’s six studio albums are a testament to her intuition as a songwriter and singer.

 9. The Weeknd